gregoryerrl/self-mastery/markdown/The HTML-CSS-JavaScript Self-Mastery Workbook.md

 ✅ Understanding what JavaScript is and where it runs
 ✅ Variables, data types, and type coercion
 ✅ Control flow and decision making
-✅ Functions and code organization
+✅ Functions, closures, and code organization
 ✅ Objects and arrays for data storage
+✅ **Array methods (map, filter, reduce, forEach, find, some, every)**
 ✅ Asynchronous programming
 ✅ DOM manipulation and interactivity
 ✅ Modern ES6+ features